-In this project, methods of varying disciplines are integrated to investigate the supply and demand of historical ecosystem services in natural heritage sites.
-Findings will support mediation and communication for the protection and development of natural and cultural heritage in Germany and will advance the concept of ecosystem services.
+Working in collaboration with experts from historical sciences and cultural landscape planning we investigate the supply and demand of ecosystem services on natural heritage sites today and in the past.
+Findings will support the understanding, conservation and sustainable development of natural and cultural heritage in Germany and will advance the temporal dimension of the concept of ecosystem services.

 Climate change poses significant challenges to both biodiversity and human health and wellbeing.
 Thankfully, nature protection, restoration and conservation can mitigate climate change and foster human health and wellbeing.

 There is significant awareness on the use of natural environments for human health and wellbeing from local, national and international governments and organisations.
 Building on this, is a growing recognition of the importance of biodiversity to human health and wellbeing.
 Understanding the impact biodiversity has on human health and wellbeing is required to implement nature-based solutions for climate change adaption - and public health.

 In this project we address the following research questions:

 - Does the biodiversity around the home influence residents’ physical and mental health?